 Subject to meeting Advanced Standing rules, candidates who apply to discontinue their studies in the course may be eligible to exit with the Bachelor of International Studies on completion of 144 credit points (excluding OSLS units).
 Candidates who apply to discontinue their studies must apply for readmission and will be subject to current course requirements of the Bachelor of International Studies.
 This may mean that they will not receive full recognition for their previous studies should the course structure have changed in response to University requirements.

-To prepare students for further studies and/or employment in fields relating to international policy and advocacy which can include professions within government, inter-governmental and non-government organisations and the business sector such as the following: defence forces; environmental advocacy; human rights advocacy; immigration; intelligence agencies; international diplomacy; international commerce; journalism; non-government organisations; overseas development assistance; postgraduate studies and academia; public policy making and advice; and public relations.
+To prepare students for further studies and/or employment in fields relating to international policy and advocacy which can include professions within government, inter-governmental and non-government organisations and the business sector such as: the defence forces; environmental advocacy; human rights advocacy; immigration; intelligence agencies; diplomacy; international commerce; journalism; overseas development assistance; postgraduate studies and academia; public policy making and advice; and public relations.

 2 Years Full-time